A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Conclusions

 Undeniably, usability in general stands for user acceptance of mobile applications \cite{alqahtani2015investigation, hajesmaeel2022most, camilleri2023functionality}.
 However, if one asks about the importance of certain factors that contribute to mobile usability, there are many voices around us that convincingly tell us which ones are relevant.
 Our study brings a better understanding of usability for mobile applications by evaluating the influence of eight factors borrowed from the PACMAD+3 model.
 In our opinion, the reported findings are useful for both researchers and practitioners, contributing to theory and practice by confirming the validity and importance of the model.
 It should be noted that our results also raise the possibility of using evaluated features in quality assurance strategy, at the top of the mobile software development process.
 Nevertheless, our paper does not pretend to be the last word on the subject, but further studies are needed to extend the frontiers of knowledge in this area.

+Undeniably, the perception of mobile usability has changed irrevocably with the growing adoption of AI-driven features.
+Recent releases of mobile applications goes beyond traditional tapping and swiping, incorporating voice interaction, computer vision, and adaptive responses.
+These advances are now pushing the boundaries of human-device interaction to new frontiers.
+There is no doubt that the next generation of mobile applications equipped with intelligent front-end features will require a new approach to usability testing, opening up an untold field of future research.

-In the area of mobile application usability, future research on the problem of maintaining application quality in use could be expanded to include other factors related to context awareness, security, and responsiveness.
-In addition, one may also address issues arising from integration with other systems, including autonomous cars, hardware devices, desktop computers, home automation devices, portable and wearable computer device, just to name a few.
-Undoubtedly, the next milestone in mobile human-computer interaction will be the use of machine learning techniques for real-time user interface personalization based on explicit and implicit features.
-It seems that the emerging revolution may revalue and reformulate the principles and patterns of mobile user interface design and development, ultimately and irrevocably changing the way we understand usability.
+While the transition to intelligent mobile applications undoubtedly brings significant benefits \cite{Christie2024}, it also raises concerns about user privacy and security \cite{elahi2021characterization}.
+It seems that the emerging revolution may revalue and reformulate the principles and patterns of mobile user interface design and development, ultimately and irrevocably changing the way we now understand usability today.